Welcome to an In-Depth Explanation of Number Systems!

 Once you get a number, your job is to convert it into the opposite number system.

-We will split you up into groups of 4.
 For example, if I give you 9327, your job is to convert it into binary, and if you get 101110 you have to convert it into base 10.

 Then, you will send your decoded number to the person the instuctor told you (private message them in zoom).